open-cluster-management-io/enhancements/enhancements/sig-policy/54-core-policy-module/README.md

 common functions (eg `get namespaces` for selecting namespaces) will need to be well-documented.

+This module can include features that aren't strictly required or currently used by the policy framework.
+For example, storing additional structured information about k8s objects that the policy looks at in a `status.relatedObjects` field.
+Experimental features can be added, but should be marked as such by the versioning of the repository.

 ### Risks and Mitigation

 (unknown)

 ## Design Details

-Here is an part of the common struct and validation from a [prototype](https://github.com/JustinKuli/policycore-test/blob/main/api/v1/policycore_types.go) of this proposal:
+Here is a part of the common struct and validation from a [prototype](https://github.com/JustinKuli/policycore-test/blob/main/api/v1/policycore_types.go) of this proposal: